-There are potential adverse reactions that occur as the result of taking over-the-counter, herbal, and/or prescription medications.
+There are potential adverse reactions that occur as a result of taking over-the-counter, herbal, and/or prescription medications.
 Aspirin and medications that contain aspirin interfere with formation of blood clots, and therefore may contribute to more bleeding issues.
-If you have a medical condition (such as heart arrhythmia, heart stent, blood vessels with blockages, or blood clots), and are taking anticoagulant medications, such as Plavix[®], Coumadin[®], Xarelto[®], Effient[®], or Pradaxa[®], discuss management of these medications around the time of surgery with your plastic surgeon.
-Your plastic surgeon may sometimes coordinate a plan for these medications with the doctor that prescribed them for your medical condition.
+If you have a medical condition (such as heart arrhythmia, heart stent, blood vessels with blockages, or blood clots), and are taking medications to thin your blood and prevent clotting such as Plavix®, Coumadin®, Xarelto®, Effient®, or Pradaxa®, discuss management of these medications around the time of surgery with your plastic surgeon.
+Your plastic surgeon may sometimes coordinate a plan for these medications with the doctor that prescribed them to you for your medical condition.
 If you have been prescribed drugs for a medical condition, do not stop them without discussing it first with your plastic surgeon.
-Abruptly stopping these medications may result in heart attacks, strokes, or death.
+Abruptly stopping these medications may result in a heart attack, stroke, or death.
 Be sure to check with your physician about any drug interactions that may exist with medications that you are already taking.
 If you have an adverse reaction, stop the drugs immediately and call your plastic surgeon for further instructions.
-If the reaction is severe, go immediately to the nearest emergency room.
+If the reaction is severe, go to the nearest emergency room immediately.